Joeboy/blender-addon-pydeps/README.md

 * The code will check whether `firstpackage` is installed by seeing if it shows up in the output of `pip list`.
 When it installs it, it'll install any available version as no specific version is requested.
 If you just want to get the package installed by all means necessary, you can use this lazy option.
 * `secondpackage` will also be checked using `pip list`, but the version will also be checked, and if the package needs to be installed or upgraded the requested version will be passed to `pip install`.
 * `third_package` will be checked using the `__import__` function, to which the package name will be passed.
 If the package name can be imported, the package is considered to be installed.
-This avoids the overhead of `pip list` (if you do it for all your requirements).
+If you do this for all your requirements, the slightly slow and skanky `pip list` stage will be skipped.
-* Some packages, like `fourth-package`, don't have modules that are named the same as the package (in this case the '-' would make the module name invalid).
-So we've provided a callable which will import the correct module name.
+* Some packages, like `fourth-package`, don't have modules that are named the same as the package (in this case the `-` would make the module name invalid).
+So we've provided a callable which will try to import the correct module name.
 If you like, you can pass a more involved function that checks the version etc.

 Incidentlally, nothing in `blender_pydeps.py` is actually tied to Blender, so in theory there might be other uses for the same code.